davenarchives/customer-billing-sytem/README.md

 - Strings
 - Structures

-What your system will do (transactions):
+What our system will do (transactions):

 1. Accounts can be added to the program at any time and it can hold any number of accounts.
 2. The programming of simple calculations such as calculation of due amount, balance etc. have been embedded in the code of this project.